cncf/tag-security/assessments/projects/coredns/self-assessment.md

 ### Non-goals
 * Full Recursive DNS Capabilities:
     * CoreDNS does not aim to support full recursion like traditional DNS servers (e.g., BIND), relying instead on forwarders for comprehensive domain resolution.
-* Universal DNS Server Replacement:
-    * It is not intended to be a one-size-fits-all replacement for all types of DNS servers, especially in environments not utilizing containerized or microservices architectures.
 * Handling Non-Standard Protocols and Functions:
     * CoreDNS is not designed to support non-standard or deprecated DNS protocols and functions that fall outside the common use cases in modern distributed systems.
 * Unlimited Resource Utilization: